-Planning as Search
+Algorithms for Planning as Search

-The "paradigm" for planning is "Generate and Test".
+The general paradigm for planning, as shown with MEA, is "Generate and Test".
 Planning is the generation of a sequence of actions to transform i to a state $g \in \{G\}$ Planning requires search for a path through a graph of states.

-Nils Nilsson defined a taxonomy of graph search algorithms includes the following
+Nilsson defined a taxonomy of graph search algorithms includes the following